JMTNTBANG/Bitey-Frank/README.md

 Next create a `.env` file to the top of the directory, then paste the following inside the file:
 - `TOKEN=<Your Token Here>`

+If you would like to create your own server for testing, this template of the Garbage Stream Server is available **[Here](https://discord.new/wBSWQw9dgMfV)**

 ## Development